bertrandvidal/parse_this/README.md

     print(parse_this(concatenate_str, [str, int]))
 ```

-Calling this script with the same command line arguments `yes --two 2` will also
+Calling this script with the same command line arguments `yes --two 3` will also
-return `'yesyes'` as expected.
+return `'yesyesyes'` as expected.

 Classmethods